bensig/benobi-one-src/content/projects.md

 {{% portfolio image="/images/hacktic.png" alt="hacktic" link="/404.html"%}}

-HACKTIC is a non-profit LAN + educational party called HACKTIC for techie youth to come together to connect and learn basic cryptography and linux hacking skills by playing games and leveling up in their skills.
+HACKTIC is a non-profit LAN + educational party called HACKTIC for techie youth to come together to connect and learn basic cryptography and Linux hacking skills by playing games and leveling up in their skills.
 We had several great events in LA during 2016 by partnering with technology teachers in Los Angeles.
-The goal of the events were to encourage and mentor young techies (such as Kyle) who we could mentor.
+The goal of the events was to encourage and mentor young techies (such as Kyle).

 {{% /portfolio %}}